6 Steps to Prioritize Tasks and Meet Project Deadlines at Work

 Why does this happen so often?

-A number of factors contribute to project failure, but common reasons can be broadly divided into four categories:
+It is important to meet deadlines and a number of factors contribute to why a team doesn’t meet project deadlines which leads to project failure, but common reasons can be broadly divided into four categories:

 It may sound cliche, but communication is key.
 No matter how well-planned your project or how enthusiastic your team, if communication is bad, you’re going to have major issues.
 Most teams could use a combination of improved interpersonal skills and updated tech, but there’s no question that poor communication derails many projects.

 Whether it’s customers or upper management or that one person on the team who’s always grumpy, every project has some people problems.
 Sometimes improving communication can alleviate people’s problems, and sometimes you have to find other solutions.
 When it comes to your team members, you can provide training opportunities to raise skill levels and facilitate conversations that improve relationships.

 Repeat after me.
 “I will never begin another sentence ‘but we’ve always…’!”

 Some of your organization’s processes are in place because they’re time-tested and nearly flawless.
-But some of your processes are outdated, and they’re holding you back.
+But some of your processes are outdated, and they’re holding you back which causes delays in the project.
 Examine why things are done in those specific ways.
 Gather data from past projects and use that information to discover weak spots.
-Then be bold and make changes to faulty processes!
+Then be bold and make changes to faulty processes.

 Lack of well-defined goals and measures is a major contributor to project failure, accounting for 37% of failed projects according to one Project Management Institute survey.
 But what can you, as the project manager, do about it?
 Quite a bit.

-Let’s take a look at how to prioritize project tasks and how you can meet project deadlines better:
+Let’s take a look at some of the tips on how to effectively prioritize tasks at work, manage time and how you can meet project deadlines better: